bcgov/jrcc-document-access-libs/README.md

 </dependency>
 ```

-Add settings into `application.settings` file using the following configuration guide
+Add settings into `application.settings` or `application.yml` file using the following configuration guide.

 ## Plugins